SHOWDOWN STRATEGY & TRENDS

 DST & Kickers

-After being a major talking point in 2019, we’ve seen DSTs and kickers have mostly gone overlooked through Week 4.
+After being a major talking point in 2019, we’ve seen DSTs and kickers have mostly gone overlooked through Week 7.
 The average ownership for DSTs in 2019 was 20.69% at an average salary of $4100.
-A quarter of the way through the 2020 season and DST ownership has dropped to just 11.38% at an average salary of $3900.
+Nearly half way through the 2020 season and DST ownership has dropped to just 11.40% at an average salary of $3900.
 We know from the work Levitan did in the offseason, projecting DST fantasy scoring is not an easy task.
 If the field continues to underown defenses, there’s an edge in taking an overweight stance in large-field tournaments.

 Stars and Scrubs